Getting Started & Your First SQL Query

 So I know when I look at this, that there are two characters.
 So these states are not New York written out, they're NY.
 It's not Vermont written out, it's VT.

 So these are time related information.
 So I know when these user accounts were created.
 How do I get this view over here?
-Yeah, when we wanna open that up, we double click on the table and then initially, it's gonna be here in properties and there's a data tab.
+Yeah, when we want to open that up, we double click on the table and then initially, it's gonna be here in properties and there's a data tab.

 So, I click on the data tab to actually see the data.
-Now, if I open up the users table here, I can also open up, let's say, the uh orders table.
+Now, if I open up the users table here, I can also open up, let's say, the orders table.
 Each time I double click on the table, it'll open up a new tab for each table here.

 So, I can use command plus and minus to make that bigger or smaller.
-If I'm on Windows, that would be CTRL MINUS (-) (-) or CTRL PLUS (+) (+) to make it bigger or smaller and I can say, I want to select all the columns from and notice that this table is called users.
+If I'm on Windows, that would be CTRL MINUS (-) (-) or CTRL PLUS (+) (+) to make it bigger or smaller, and I can say, I want to select all the columns from—and notice that this table is called users.
 So, I'm gonna type in users and a semicolon.

-Now, if you really like it in lowercase, you can keep the defaults but personally, I would recommend doing uppercase.
+Now, if you really like it in lowercase, you can keep the defaults, but personally, I would recommend doing uppercase.
 So, that way, from now on, it'll always uppercase those keywords for me.
-That is my personal preference and I think that's what most people do but that is your preference.
+That is my personal preference, and I think that's what most people do, but that is your preference.

 Technically, you can do whatever you want.
 So, that's one preference.
 So, now, if I hit apply and close, now in the future, as I'm typing, see now how it uppercases.